Proven-Paradox/shaper-system/Handbook.md

 #### Survival
 Attributes: Toughness, Soul
 Navigating, tracking, hunting.
 Survival enables a character to know what direction to go to find their destination, follow tracks, and provide food for themselves and others in the wilderness.
+It also indicates how well the user handles rope or ties knots.

 #### Tech
 Attributes: Finesse, Mind